UPS battery failure – Why?

 7. Battery Impedance

-Annual battery impedance tests will prove whether the batteries are fully charged, correctly charging, not deteriorating since the last test, and what is their present life expectancy.
+Annual battery impedance tests will prove whether the batteries are fully charged.
+As well as, correctly charging and not deteriorating since the last test.

 8. Battery age